 Ume Mama Dog Training was founded by Sarah McMenimen and named after her dog, Ume.
-Ume was named by her father, who suggested that Ume is a good name because it spells "you and me."
+Ume was named by Sarah's father, who suggested that Ume is a good name because it spells "you and me."
 This seems fitting for living and learning with our dogs.
-The mama is added to helps us think about making kin with our animals, as opposed to a traditional mindset of obedience and punishment.
+The mama is added to helps us think about making kin with our animals, as opposed to a mindset of obedience and punishment.

 Sarah is skilled in using science-based positive reinforcement training and behavior modification techniques that make teaching your dog fast, effective, and fun.
 By employing methods of animal learning theory that speak to your dog’s mind, she aims to help you communicate directly with your dog’s conscious thought process.